15 Tips From Remote Work Experts

 “Having a backup computer or laptop is always useful, just in case anything goes bad.
 Laptops are especially useful.
 You can go anywhere with them, and in some cases even route your mobile internet to it and work without internet or electric power at all.”

-A corner desk with computer monitor, headphones, and webcam illustrates how using the right tech can be essential to working remotely
+A desk with computer, headphones, and webcam shows how good tech is essential for working remotely.

 Allen Takatsuka, Engineering Project Manager